hjr2000/NestedFluentBuilder_CarExample/README.md

 Note: Source material used to help create this code: http://theflyingkeyboard.net/java/java-nested-fluent-builder/

-The purpose of the program is to test out some nested fluent builder code.
+The purpose of the program is to test out some nested fluent builder code, the source material for which is linked to above.

 The program allows us to build a simple car.

-In the implementation as it stands, all attributes have a default value and are only changed when we specify them explicitly.
+In the implementation as it stands, all attributes have a default value and are only changed when we specify something different explicitly when we create the car in code.

 ##### Running the code